thedannyguy/capstone-project-for-arvato-financial-service/README.md

 # File descriptions

-Arvato Project Workbook (2).ipynb: contains all the codes required in performing the three major steps arvato project report.docx:  a word document files containing description of the iterative steps i took to accomplish the 3 major steps data cleaning and preprocessing.ipynb: notebook containing the codes for data cleaning and preprocessing unsupervised learning model.ipynb: notebook containing codes for unsupervised learning model (K-Means) to idenfity core customers of the mail order company supervised learning model.ipynb: notebook containing codes for supervised learning model to predict whether an individual will respond postively to the mailout campaign. list of functions.ipynb: list of custom functions used in Arvato Project Workbook xgbcl model for mailout train best model with loss 0.235243.pkl : xgbooster model that is trained on MAILOUT TRAIN used to identify most important features
+Arvato Project Workbook (2).ipynb: contains all the codes required in performing the three major steps

+arvato project report.docx:  a word document files containing description of the iterative steps i took to accomplish the 3 major steps

+data cleaning and preprocessing.ipynb: notebook containing the codes for data cleaning and preprocessing

+unsupervised learning model.ipynb: notebook containing codes for unsupervised learning model (K-Means) to idenfity core customers of the mail order company

+supervised learning model.ipynb: notebook containing codes for supervised learning model to predict whether an individual will respond postively to the mailout campaign.

+list of functions.ipynb: list of custom functions used in Arvato Project Workbook.

+xgbcl model for mailout train best model with loss 0.235243.pkl : xgbooster model that is trained on MAILOUT TRAIN used to identify most important features

 # Outcome